 Some of the examples of medical devices are

-The “greening” of manufacturing in the sense reducing waste and pollution by minimizing natural resource use, reusing and recycling waste, and reducing emissions.
+The “greening” of manufacturing in the sense of reducing waste and pollution by minimizing natural resource use, reusing and recycling waste, and reducing emissions.

 Step by step procedure for Green Manufacturing:

 Benefits of Green Manufacturing:

 Challenges of Green Manufacturing:

 It is defined as the manipulation of matter with at least one dimension sized from 1-100nm.

 Nanotechnology defined by its size is very broad, including fields of science such as

 The current research is based on the following areas